MD Program

 • Clerkships

 • Required core clinical clerkships begin toward the end of Year 2 and continue in Year 3.
-Clerkships are taught in three blocks.
+Clerkships are taught in six, 8-week blocks.
 See clerkship details here.

-• Block 2 clerkships are September through mid-March of Year 3.
+• Block 4 clerkships are September through mid-October of Year 3

 • Humanities Across Clerkships